-After the patient's performance under the above conditions are completed, tests of visual acuity and reading ability under conditions of moderately dim illumination
+After the patient's performance under the above conditions are completed, tests of visual acuity and reading ability under conditions of moderately dim illumination should be attempted.

 An initial unfavorable response in the office, while indicative of a guarded prognosis, should not immediately rule out a more extensive trial under the usual conditions in which a patient functions.